socialize/socialize-sdk-android/sources/sdk_user_guide.txt

 Adding Comments Without Sharing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to explicity disable sharing of comments you can do this using the **CommentOptions**
+If you want to explicitly disable sharing of comments you can do this using the **CommentOptions**

 .. literalinclude:: ../../../../demo/src/com/socialize/demo/snippets/CommentSnippets.java
 	:start-after: begin-snippet-8